 Blackberries grow best in USDA hardiness zones 6-8, but once they’re established, can pretty much grow anywhere else!
 They don’t require a lot of maintenance, just a lot of sun.
 Once you’ve got your blackberry plant set up, it’s pretty much self sufficient!

 There are tons of different blackberry varieties, and all of them will grow great in pots, but you’re better off choosing ones without thorns.
 Thornless blackberries will grow much better in pots!

 The grow blackberries in pots, you’ll need a pot that is at least 5 gallons or larger and that is at least 6 inches deep.
 Blackberry roots like to spread out horizontally rather than vertically, so just make sure your pot is wider than it is deeper.

 Blackberries are usually planted in early spring.
 You can sow seeds indoors a few weeks before the last frost date for a faster harvest.

 To plant your blackberries, you’ll need to fill your pot or container with either potting soil or topsoil blend.
 Whether you’re growing from seeds or from an already grown plant, the same rules apply.
 Once your blackberry plant start growing, you might need to insert a stake or trellis so your plant can climb up!

 If you feel your blackberry plant getting too big for the pot, simply re-pot your plant by gently scooping it out and placing in a bigger pot.

 Caring For Your Blackberry Plant

 - To grow blackberries in pots, you’ll need good drainage on your pot.
 Water regularly and check the top soil to see if it’s dry.
-If the top soil is dry, make sure to water.
+If the top inch of soil is dry, make sure to water.